 The introduction of SDR in transceivers is as significant as the transistor was to tube type equipment back in the 70's.
 Revolutionary!

 Please be aware that SDR is rapidly invading the ham radio market.
-FlexRadio Systems® already offers four models of SDR ham radio transceivers.
+FlexRadio Systems® already offers four models of SDR amateur radio transceivers.

-The FlexRadio Systems® software is Widows based but a Linux and Mac OS X versions are already in the works.
+The FlexRadio Systems® software is Widows-based but a Linux and Mac OS X versions are "in the works".